ivanvmoreno/dataset-translator/README.md

 ### Hugging Face Datasets 🤗

 Translate datasets from the Hub by passing `--hf` and using the dataset name in place of the input path.
 Each split is translated into its own subdirectory under `save_dir`.
+Downloads are cached locally under `save_dir/hf_cache` and reused on resume.

 ```bash
 > dataset-translator imdb ./output en es \